-At about $181$~K we observe a second crossover (Fig.~\ref{exp-crossover}(a)), as the temperature dependence of the water proton relaxation time changes from a VFT above $181$~K, to Arrhenius, $\tau(T)=\tau_0\exp\left(A/RT\right)$ below $181$~K, where $\tau_0$ is a characteristic relaxation time and $A$ is a constant activation energy.
-This might be due to a slowing down of the proton mobility with a less marked temperature dependence, possibly due to a structural re--arrangement of the water network.
+At $T\approx181$~K we observe a second crossover, as the $T$--dependence of $\tau$ changes from the VFT above $181$~K to Arrhenius $\tau(T)=\tau_0\exp\left(A/RT\right)$ below $181$~K, where $\tau_0$ is a characteristic relaxation time and $A$ is a constant activation energy (Fig.~\ref{exp-crossover}a).
+The crossover at $\approx181$ K, to our knowledge, has never been reported before.
+Here we offer its possible interpretation based on the results of the model described below: we assign this crossover to a structural rearrangement of the HB network.

-Neutron scattering experiments on the same hydrated protein revealed two dynamical transitions, one at $220$~K and the other at $150$~K~\cite{zan08}.
+It must be noted that neutron scattering experiments on the same hydrated protein also revealed two dynamical transitions, one at $220$ K and the other at $150$ K~\cite{zan08}.
 These transitions have been attributed respectively to the rotational motion of interfacial water, and to proton dynamics on a local (few \AA) scale.
-In particular, the low temperature transition (at $150$~K) was claimed to be due to a sudden increase of the configurational entropy of the system, linked to a significant excursion of the hydrogen bond length~\cite{zan08}.
-Deep inelastic neutron scattering experiments on the same hydrated protein question this interpretation, as they do no reveal any change of the hydrogen bond length and of the proton potential up to $290$~K~\cite{pag09,sen07}. $^2$H-NMR studies on hydrated proteins at a comparable hydration level as that investigated in the present report have nevertheless indicated two dynamical transitions at about $250$~K and at $180$~K due to protons in the protein hydration shell~\cite{vog2008}.
-While the low temperature transition has been interpreted in terms of local motion of protons in a rather rigid hydrogen bond network, consistent with the present work, the high temperature transition is not discussed there in the same framework~\cite{vog2008}.
-Our goal here is to give a consistent thermodynamic interpretation of both crossovers.
+In particular, the low temperature transition ($150$~K) was claimed to be due to a sudden increase of the configurational entropy of the system, linked to a significant excursion of the HB length~\cite{zan08}.
+However, deep inelastic neutron scattering experiments on the same hydrated protein do not support this claim, as no change of the HB length and of the proton potential can be measured up to $290$ K~\cite{pag09,sen07}.

-To gain insight into the behavior of the relaxation dynamics we perform Monte Carlo (MC) simulations and mean--field calculations of a cell model for water.
-Since the protein powder is, on average, hydrated only by a single layer of molecules, and lysozyme is a compact globular protein which does not undergo any configurational transformation in our experimental conditions, we approximate that the only effect of the water--protein interaction is to reduce the hydration water to a $d=2$--dimensional system with the water coordination number fixed to four \cite{Marzel02}.
-As a consequence each water molecule can form at most four hydrogen bonds.
-Since we focus on the hydrogen bond dynamics of water molecules, for our scope is not relevant if a hydrogen bond is formed with the protein or between water molecules, but it is relevant that water molecules can form a network of hydrogen bonds.

-We consider $N=10^4$ molecules in a $d=2$--dimensional volume $V$, with periodic boundary conditions, divided into $N$ equivalent cells each with one molecule $i\in[1,N]$ and with volume $V/N$ larger than a hard--core volume $v_0$ due to van der Waals repulsion.
-The interaction Hamiltonian in the liquid phase is~\cite{franz-stanley-JPCM02,franz-potts-PRE03}